Losing Coolant But No Leak? Here’s Why And How To Fix

 Image credit: DieselPowerSource/YT

-Specific to turbocharged cars, if the seals between the compressor and engine become worn, they may leak into the turbo and combustion chambers.
+Specific to turbocharged cars, if the seals between the compressor and engine become damaged, they may leak into the turbo and combustion chambers.
 Like a blown head gasket, turbo seal leaks are often internal, meaning you’ll have coolant loss but no visible leak.

 Other signs of a turbo seal leak include reduced engine power and whining noises from the turbocharger.
 A turbo “boost” indicator may also light up on the dash or, in some cases, a check engine light.